Are you a school administrator? Yes No x to close

 Master’s Degree in Spanish

-A Master’s Degree in Spanish will allow students to further explore this field of study.
+A Master’s Degree in Spanish will allow students to explore this field of study further.
 Students are expected to pick at least one specialty field of study (or country) to demonstrate in-depth knowledge of.
-Students are also expected to have above-average Spanish language skills including speaking and literacy.
-Graduate students will also fine tune their research and communication skills.
+Students must also have above-average Spanish language skills, including speaking and literacy.
+Graduate students will also fine-tune their research and communication skills.

 Ready to start your Degree in Spanish?
-Check out these great programs available at our partner schools
+Check out these programs available at our partner schools

 College of Saint Rose– Offers a Certificate in Spanish-English Translation.
 The College of Saint Rose has GI Bill approved programs, offers credit for military experience, and awards credit for the CLEP exam.
 The College of Saint Rose is a Yellow Ribbon school and is approved for Tuition Assistance.